 Wouldn’t it be nice if you got an alert when you’re shopping online and are about to overpay?
 That’s exactly what Capital One Shopping does.
 Add it to your browser for free.

 Reviewing products is one of the prime ways to get Amazon freebies.
 We offer some tips and tricks to be successful.

-The early days of Amazon reviewing was like the Wild West – companies sent out free products or other compensation in exchange for positive reviews, despite the actual quality of the item.
+The early days of Amazon reviewing was like the Wild West, with far less regulation — companies sent out free products or other compensation in exchange for positive reviews, despite the actual quality of the item.
 Unsurprisingly, this led to companies manipulating reviews and “earning” inflated scores for subpar products.
 Amazon responded in 2016 by prohibiting incentivized reviews, with the exception being those facilitated through Amazon Vine.

 Let’s admit it: most of us don’t have the kind of social media following that gives us influencer status.